 Quick moving baits still appeal to fish now as the water is still relatively warm.
-Plus, September can be a time of transition meaning moving fish found in various depths and so quickly fished baits increase your odds for contacting active fish.
+Plus, September can be a time of transition meaning moving fish found in various depths and so quickly fished baits increase your odds of contacting active fish.

 Spinners, nightcrawlers, and bottom bouncers are one “on the move” technique that shines in September.
 Utilizing a heavy bouncer paired with a spinner is one way to quickly cover water.
 Plus, the added flash and vibration of the spinner blade does a good job of attracting fish and then triggering them to bite.